 An electric wheelchair or scooter is a disabled person’s only means of getting around.

-An electric wheelchair or scooter is a disabled person’s only means of getting around.
+An electric wheelchair, manual, or mobility scooter is a disabled person’s only means of getting around.
 It might look like a simple device but that is not the case as every electric wheelchair and mobility scooter has complicated electronics and mechanical parts.
-As these parts on a power wheelchair and mobility scooter has movement there is wear and tear involved and if these factors are not maintained on a regular basis, the disability device will break down, or not do as it was designed.
+As the parts on these devices have movement there is wear and tear involved and if these components are not maintained on a regular basis, the disability device will break down, or not function as intended which could become a safety hazard.

 Regular maintenance on your electric wheelchair or mobility scooter is vital to keep it in tip-top running order and prevent unnecessary breakdowns.
 The maintenance of mobility devices should be done on a regular basis, depending on their usage.
 We recommend a service to be done at least every six months to identify any issues before it becomes a breakdown.
 A full service on a power wheelchair or electric scooter must be done once a year to ensure the power wheelchair or scooter perform optimally.
 When performing a service on a power wheelchair or scooter attention must be given to the following:

 Bearings – there are a few bearings on all power wheelchairs that need to be inspected and replaced when needed.